 The American Muslim Fund awards grants from its endowment, to nonprofit organizations working in partnership, with the Muslim community in one of the seven strategic initiatives outlined below.
-The funding cycle will be announced on social media platforms and our email newsletter, subscribe or follow us online.
+The funding cycles will be announced on social media platforms and our email newsletter, subscribe or follow us online.

 Mosques are the cornerstones of our community, and it is important to ensure they are actively engaging their youth, providing spiritual and communal connections for families, as well as providing women equal access to leadership, space, and resources.
 The American Muslim Fund intends to eventually support one mosque in each state.

 By supporting creativity in all mediums, we can share the beauty of Islamic influence in the arts.
 There is a rich history of Islamic art and culture, that cultivates beautiful design and techniques for the literary, performance (musical and theatrical), visual, and vocal arts.